 WHY IS PROPER WHEEL INSTALLATION IMPORTANT?

 Making sure that your wheels are installed properly is crucial for your fleet, their safety, and the safety of the other drivers on the road.
 Having a wheel-off can be the outcome of a bad installation but can be easily avoided.
 Did you know: Common causes of wheel-offs include problems with fasteners or bearings.
 A failed bearing could be due to improper installation, over- or under-tightening, or a loss of lubricant.
-Wheel fasteners can become loose over time, especially if installed incorrectly.
-Some causes include excess rust, paint, or dirt that build up and cause a loss of clamping force on the wheel nuts.
+Semi-truck lug nuts can become loose over time, especially if installed incorrectly.
+Some causes include excess rust, paint, or dirt that build up and cause a loss of clamping force on the lug nuts.
 Keeping fasteners clean is vitally important in maintaining the force that keeps tires in place.
 Clamping force may also be reduced through incorrect torquing, tightening sequences, or routine torque checks.

 After several incidents, the National Transportation Safety Board conducted a study on the causes of wheel-offs.
 They found that in 83% of incidents between 2000 and 2003, maintenance or repairs had been performed just before the separation occurred.
 Avoiding poor maintenance and ensuring that wheel integrity and installation meet rigorous standards can be a major component in preventing wheel-offs.

 Between successful maintenance, installation, and tools, you can reduce your risk of a wheel-off on one of your vehicles.

 Wheel-end maintenance is crucial to having a safe fleet.
 Our Best Practice Guide for Wheel Safety can help!Download the guide

 PROPER WHEEL MOUNTING & INSPECTION – STEP BY STEP